bentoml/google-compute-engine-deploy/README.md

 * `project_id`: The project ID for the GCP project you want to deploy to.
 Make sure the VM intances API is activated.
 * `zone`: The zone to which you want to deploy to.
 To get the complete list of available zones run `gcloud compute zones list`
 * `machine_type`: This specifies the machine type you want to use.
 You can use different machine types based on the resource requirments of your model.
 To get a list of all the machine types available run `gcloud compute machine-types list`
+* `gpu_type`: Cloud compute also has support for adding GPU to the VM.
+Do note that that the gpu types you can use depends on your location and the machine type you have set.
+Check the [docs for google](https://cloud.google.com/compute/docs/gpus#restrictions) for more info.
+To get the list of all the GPU types supported run `gcloud compute accelerator-types list`
+* `gpu_count`: The number of GPUs you want to add to your VM instance.

 ### Update a deployment